 Moving forward, let's push the boundaries with the work that we do, not the titles that we use.

-Finally, if you would like to join a community of instructional designers & eLearning pros, then join us in my Slack community and keep the conversation going.
+Finally, if you would like to join a community of instructional designers & eLearning pros, then join us in the ID community and keep the conversation going.